Skip to main content

 5. Very satisfied

 The customer chooses the number that best describes their level of satisfaction.
-CSATs are often found at the checkout after a purchase is made, as an add-on to a customer service call, or a pop-up on a website.
+CSAT surveys often appear at checkout after a purchase, as an add-on to a customer service call, or as a pop-up on a website.

-The best way to get an accurate measurement of customer satisfaction is to survey as soon as possible after the experience, so that the customer has their feelings about the experience fresh in their mind.
+The best way to get an accurate measurement is to survey as soon as possible after the experience, while the customer’s feelings about it are still fresh.

 Customer satisfaction score calculation

-One of the reasons that CSAT is so popular is the ease of calculating the satisfaction score.
-For example, using the 1-5 scale mentioned above, you would count all of your positive responses (those rating 4 or 5).
+One reason CSAT is so popular is how easy the score is to calculate.
+Using the 1–5 scale above, you count all your positive responses (those rating 4 or 5).

-The sum of the positive responses is then divided by the total number of responses that were collected.
-Multiply that number by 100 and you will have the percentage of customers who are satisfied with your product or business.
+Divide the sum of positive responses by the total number of responses collected, then multiply by 100.
+The result is the percentage of customers who are satisfied with your product or business.

 When should you measure CSAT?

-There are three situations in which CSAT typically should be measured.
-As stated before, collecting this information as soon as the process is complete will most likely give you the best, most accurate information.
+There are three situations in which you should typically measure CSAT.
+As noted above, collecting this information as soon as the experience is complete gives you the most accurate data.

 1. After key customer lifecycle moments

-The customer lifecycle describes the end of the customer interaction, such as ordering, onboarding, completing return information, etc. This information should be collected as soon as possible after customers have completed the actions so they can give honest, up-to-date responses.
+Customer lifecycle moments mark the end of a customer interaction, such as ordering, onboarding, or completing a return.
+Collect this information as soon as possible after customers complete the action so they can give honest, up-to-date responses.

 2. Prior to renewal

-If your product involves memberships or subscriptions, don't wait until it is time for the customer to renew.
-By gathering customer service data prior to renewal, you give yourself enough time to correct negative situations or rectify issues.
+If your product involves memberships or subscriptions, don’t wait until it’s time for the customer to renew.
+Gathering satisfaction data before renewal gives you enough time to correct negative situations or rectify issues.

 3. After customer support or education interactions

-By surveying customers shortly after they deal with customer support, you can accomplish two things.
-You can be sure that your representatives are providing proper service and that your customer is happy with the service provided.
+Surveying customers shortly after they deal with customer support accomplishes two things: you confirm your representatives are providing proper service, and you confirm the customer is happy with the service provided.

 What is a good customer satisfaction score?

-Most businesses accept a score between 75 and 85%.
-This tells you that three out of four customers are satisfied, with a 75% CSAT score.
-Industry standards are different, but most still fall within this range.
+Most businesses target a score between 75% and 85%.
+A 75% CSAT score means three out of four customers are satisfied.
+Benchmarks vary by industry, but most still fall within this range.

 What are the pros and cons of CSAT?